 5. Viceregal Lodge (Rashtrapati Niwas)

 This splendid edifice was constructed in 1888 as the abode of the British Viceroy Lord Dufferin.
 It is situated at the observatory hills and is enclosed by well-maintained gardens and lawns, circled by beautiful pine trees and rose plants.
-The Viceregal Lodge, also known as “Rashtrapati Niwas” is now converted into the Indian Institute of Advanced Study and students come here for higher studies.
+The Viceregal Lodge, also known as “Rashtrapati Niwas” is now converted into the Indian Institute of Advanced Studies and students come here for higher studies.

 Designed by British architect Henry Irwin and built in the Jacobethan style, the building boasts of grey limestone edifice and is striking to look at.
 Due to its location at an elevation, the views from this place are fascinating and cannot be described in words.
+Additionally, the stately drawing room, dining hall, and the magnificent ballroom inside throw a peek into the life and times when this building was occupied by its British inhabitants.

 Viceregal Lodge (Rashtrapati Niwas)